lagoware/capacitor-key-manager/README.md

 Keys are stored in the [Android Key Store](https://developer.android.com/privacy-and-security/keystore).

+Please note the following caveats:

+    - Agreement key operations are currently only supported on Android 13+
+    - The highest level of security key storage (StrongBox) is attempted, falling back to TEE and / or software-based encryption.
+    - Even for devices that do support hardware-based key storage, agreement keys are typically not supported.
+This means agreement keys will almost always be stored using software-based encryption.

 ### Web

 Keys are stored as non-extractable [Web Crypto](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) keys in an [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) database.
 Please note that your keys may be at risk of eviction by the browser unless your app successfully requests [persistent storage](https://web.dev/articles/persistent-storage).